 Heme is what makes meat taste like meat.
 It’s an essential molecule found in every living plant and animal -- most abundantly in animals -- and something we’ve been eating and craving since the dawn of humanity.
 Here at Impossible Foods, heme is made directly from plants, and safety-verified by America’s top food-safety experts and peer-reviewed academic journals.
 Watch more below.

 We started by using the heme-containing protein from the roots of soy plants.
 It’s called soy leghemoglobin.
 We took the DNA from soy plants and inserted it into a genetically engineered yeast.
 And we ferment this yeast—very similar to the way Belgian beer is made.
 But instead of producing alcohol, our yeast multiply and produce a lot of heme.
 Why use genetic engineering?
 Read all about it on Medium:

-Our R&D team is turning simple plants into mouthwatering meat, making our food system sustainable.
-If you want to help solve the most urgent, important challenge facing the world today (and have fun doing it) – you’ll fit right in.
+Our R&D team is transforming our food system by turning plants into meat.
+Want to help solve the most urgent, important challenge facing the world today (and have fun doing it)?
+You’ll fit right in.
 Visit our careers page below.